 We expect you to give your all for the guild, and in return we will give our all for you.
 If someone needs your help, give it.
 If you need some help, ask for it (you may have to ask LOUDLY to get our attention) and you'll get it.
 If you are in a group and a spot becomes available ask the guild if anyone is interested first before you pick up someone else.
 We can help finish quests anytime, but if a boss pops and we need him, we gotta move fast or it'll be dead before we blink.
 There will be slow days to work on quests and experience.

 Create a profile on the website.
 Log into the website and create a profile there for all of your characters.
 Fill it out accurately, our officers use this to keep tabs on how everyone's doing for gear and flags and various details are put in reports to show weaknesses.
-No profile, no loot consideration, so get your lewtwhore ass up there and create one.
-Magelo is imported regularly, so when Magelo is working, keep your Magelo up to date with Flags, Keys, AAs, Gear and other items.
+No profile, no loot consideration.

 Never Go Anonymous

 Do not go anonymous!
 You hide your guild tag, we'll take it away from you so that you don't have anything to be embarrassed about.
-We want to see where you are if you are not at the raid - and if you are Annonymous we send out our clandestine search parties and more often then not find out why you're hiding and drop you like Shimo's pants in the Blue Oyster.
-You will not have to worry about how we feel about you, because you will be punted, banned and everyone will get a good laugh.
+We want to see where you are if you are not at the raid - and if you are Anonymous we send out our clandestine search parties and more often then not find out why you're hiding and drop you.
+You will not have to worry about how we feel about you, because you will be punted, guild removed and everyone will get a good laugh.

 We reward players for time invested.
 Those who invest more, get more.
 You'll be last in line if you don't show up.
 This is a raiding guild.
-Make sure you attend a couple of raids a week, the times you choose to attend are left up to you... use whatever fits your schedule.
+Make sure you attend a couple of raids per week, the times you choose to attend are left up to you... use whatever fits your schedule.
 Most of us are around from 5PM EST to Midnight EST every day of the week, with longer hours on weekends.
-If you cant invest time in us you cant expect us to invest in you.
+If you can’t invest time in us you can’t expect us to invest in you.

 Keep it on ALL the time.
 This is where all the fun happens.
 Keep it profane, furious, and funny.
 The GMs are reading it after all and we wouldn't want to disappoint them.
 Keep the real personal attacks out of it.
 If you've got personal problems with another guild member, the last thing, I mean the very last thing you want to do is drag it into guild chat.